 For further information on configuring static MAC addresses, please refer to the relevant VMware documentation.

-A static MAC address is needed due to the Kemp license being tied to the MAC address.
-If the MAC address changes, the license can break and you must contact Kemp Support to restore your license.
+A static MAC address is needed due to the Progress Kemp license being tied to the MAC address.
+If the MAC address changes, the license can break and you must contact Progress Kemp Support to restore your license.

 The VLM is packaged with an .ovf file for ease of deployment.
 This file can be freely downloaded from Kemp for a 30 day evaluation period.
 To download the VLM please follow the following instructions.